Combodo/docker-environment/addons/documentation/how_to.md

 Relay is activated by default, so you can use MailPit as a relay server to forward emails to another SMTP server.\
 You can specify witch recipient are candidates to relay via en environment variable `MAILPIT_RELAY_MATCHING` in the `.env.local` file.\

-A forwarding configuration is also available to forward emails to another SMTP server without relaying.
+A forwarding configuration is also available to forward emails to another SMTP server.
 Refer to the official documentations for more information.

 https://mailpit.axllent.org/docs/configuration/smtp-forward/